Empowering girls in the DRC to learn, lead, and succeed through education and mentorship

 Our Approach: Education

-YWE empowers girls aged 12-18 by supporting their secondary education, equipping them with critical thinking skills that can lead to economic independence or pathways to higher education.
+Young Women Emerge (YWE) empowers girls by supporting their secondary education.
+This equips them with critical thinking skills that can lead to economic independence or pathways to higher education.
 Significantly reducing barriers so that girls can focus on their education, YWE covers:

 Vocational Training

-Motivated young women ages 14-25 can learn a vocation and develop production initiatives with a focus on breaking barriers in male-dominated fields.
-This empowerment enables them to challenge cultural gender norms from within, rise out of poverty, and achieve economic independence.
-YWE covers:
+Motivated young women can learn a vocation with a focus on breaking barriers in male-dominated fields.
+This enables them to challenge cultural gender norms, rise out of poverty, achieve economic independence, and lead by example.
+Young Women Emerge (YWE) covers:

 Mentorship